Soni Oyekan: Career

-Soni Oyekan is the President and CEO of Prafis Energy Solutions.
+Soni Oyekan was the President and CEO of Prafis Energy Solutions.
 Prafis Energy Solutions is an oil refining and energy consulting services company.
 The company is located in Richmond, Texas.
 Prior to starting up his oil and gas processing consulting services company in 2013, Oyekan contributed to chemical engineering and oil refining with his inventions and studies on catalytic systems and the catalytic naphtha reforming process.

 His patents are used for enhanced profitability in reactor engineering and catalysis for the processing of crude oil to meet consumer demands for transportation fuels, heating oil, propane and butane gases.
 Dr. Oyekan provides his expertise as expert witness in litigation cases for oil refining history, oil refining and related waste management challenges.

 Soni has over 42 years of experience in petroleum refining technologies and operations.
 He worked at the Exxon Research and Development Laboratory in Baton Rouge, Louisiana between 1977 and 1980; at Engelhard Corporation between 1980 and 1990, and DuPont between 1991 and 1993, leading research and development programs in catalysis and reaction engineering.
 After 1993, Soni moved into the management of oil refineries, with technical management assignments as senior consultant/corporate process technologist at Sun Oil Company (Sunoco)1993 to 1997; BP-Amoco, 1997 to 1999, and Marathon Petroleum Corporation, 1999 to 2013.

 Honors and awards

 Oyekan has received several awards and recognition for his contributions in oil refining, chemical engineering and in the mentoring of engineers and technical personnel.
-He is a member of the AIChE Foundation Board of Trustees and was elected as a Fellow of the AIChE in 1999.
-He is active in the AIChE Minority Affairs Committee (MAC) and was honored with its Distinguished Service award in 2000.
+He was a member of the AIChE Foundation Board of Trustees and was elected as a Fellow of the AIChE in 1999.
+He was active in the AIChE Minority Affairs Committee (MAC) and was honored with its Distinguished Service award in 2000.
 The Fuels and Petrochemicals Division honored him with its Distinguished Service award in 2002.
 Dr Soni Oyekan was named an Eminent Black Chemical Engineer at the AIChE Centennial Meeting in 2008.
 He was the recipient of the AIChE William W. Grimes award for excellence in chemical engineering and for the mentoring of under represented minority groups in 2008.

 Soni Oyekan was the recipient of the 2009 Percy Lavon Julian Award.
 The Percy Julian award is the most prestigious honor given by the National Organization for the Professional Advancement of Black Chemists and Chemical Engineers (NOBCChE).
 The award recognizes and honors a recipient's scientific contributions and achievements, dedication to research, commitment to the educational development of others and passion for the chemistry profession.

-Oyekan is currently a member of the Foundation Board of Trustees of AIChE, and a member of Sigma Xi, Phi Kappa Phi honor societies, and of the Yale Manuscript Society.
-He is listed in the 2000 13th edition of Who's Who Among African Americans.
+Oyekan was also a member of the Foundation Board of Trustees of AIChE, and a member of Sigma Xi, Phi Kappa Phi honor societies, and of the Yale Manuscript Society.
+He was listed in the 2000 13th edition of Who's Who Among African Americans.